 Add milk by tablespoons.
 I know it's annoying to do it like this, but once you add too much milk, there is no going back.

-This is a compact dough.
-It's not similar to bread dough.
-Once the dough comes together, I like to knead it for a few minutes.
+This is a compact dough, once the dough comes together, I like to knead it for a few minutes.

 I don't think many Bolivians do this step, but is something I learned making Paraguayan chipa (cheesy bread with cassava starch).